rabe42/spaceglider/Readme.md

 The induction pads are also used by the enemy and connected with the energy sources by a grid of microwave lasers.
-You should avoid to hit any of these lasers, as they will vaporize your vessels within milliseconds.
+You should avoid to hit any of these lasers beams, as they will vaporize your vessels within milliseconds.

 The numbers and positions of the different enemy vessels are computer generated in certain ranges, which make sure, that you can get used to the